 The MSc is taught through four dedicated core modules.
-The first, Global Production and Industrial Policy (15PECH027), introduces students to the analysis of the global production (and trade) system, its evolution, structure, and interdependencies, as well as the ways in which industrial policies have an impact on these systems.
-International economics, theories of the growth of the firm and industrial organization, technological change, and innovation, are selectively introduced to disentangle value creation, capture and distribution dynamics both within and across countries.
-The economics of industrial policy (its designing principles, governance mechanisms, and evaluation techniques) are analyzed in a comparative framework by reviewing the global (and historical) variety of industrial policy approaches, models, and packages.
+The first, Global Production and Industrial Policy (15PECH027), introduces students to the analysis of the global production (and trade) system, its evolution, structure and interdependencies, as well as the ways in which industrial policies have an impact on these systems.
+International economics, theories of the growth of the firm and industrial organisation, technological change and innovation, are selectively introduced to disentangle value creation, capture and distribution dynamics both within and across countries.
+The economics of industrial policy (its designing principles, governance mechanisms and evaluation techniques) are analysed in a comparative framework by reviewing the global (and historical) variety of industrial policy approaches, models and packages.
 Particular emphasis is assigned to the study of technology and financial infrastructures.

 The second module, Global Economic Policy Analysis (15PECC063) introduces students to core policy debates on global economic governance and different theoretical perspectives on economic policy design.
 Students will achieve a thorough understanding of different theoretical perspectives on economic policy tools and processes, the history of international policy regimes and of core areas of current global economic policy debates.